Rucete ✏ SAT Chemistry In a Nutshell

 Radioactivity and Nuclear Decay

-Gamma rays (γ): High-energy light, deep penetration, no mass or charge
+- Gamma (γ): High-energy light, deep penetration, no mass.

 Half-Life and Radioactive Dating

-Half-life is the time for half of a radioactive sample to decay.
+- Half-life = time for half of substance to decay.

 Nuclear Reactions